jpodgorny/stokes_disc/README.md

-   The code is compiled inside XSPEC with the following command (assuming all the source files and FITS tables are in the directory '/path/to/xsstokes_disc-master'):
+   The code is compiled inside XSPEC with the following command (assuming all the source files and FITS tables are in the directory '/path/to/stokes_disc-master'):

-   `initpackage stokesdisc lmodel-stokesdisc.dat /path/to/xsstokes_disc-master`
+   `initpackage stdisc lmodel-stdisc.dat /path/to/stokes_disc-master`

    **Note**:
    Your XSPEC installation must have been originally installed from the source code distribution.
-Local models, like xsstokes_disc, cannot be used if the XSPEC was originally installed from the pre-compiled binary distribution.
+Local models, like stokes_disc, cannot be used if the XSPEC was originally installed from the pre-compiled binary distribution.

-5. **Load the xsstokes_disc model** into XSPEC:
+5. **Load the stokes_disc model** into XSPEC:

-   To use the xsstokes_disc model inside XSPEC, first the model package needs to be loaded and also setup a directory containing the xsstokes_disc set:
+   To use the stokes_disc model inside XSPEC, first the model package needs to be loaded and also setup a directory containing the stokes_disc set:

-   `lmod stokesdisc /path/to/xsstokes_disc-master`
+   `lmod stdisc /path/to/stokes_disc-master`

-   `xset XSDIR /path/to/xsstokes_disc-master`
+   `xset XSDIR /path/to/stokes_disc-master`

-6. Then the **xsstokes_disc model may be used** in the usual way, e.g.:
+6. Then the **stokes_disc model may be used** in the usual way, e.g.:

-   `mo stokesdisc`
+   `mo stdisc`

    **Note**:
    In case of segmentation fault, one may need to increase the stack size before